 2. Various DDoS attack types on the rise

-According to Akamai, infrastructure layer attacks increased 16 percent, reflection-based attacks increased 4 percent, and application-layer attacks increased 38 percent.
+According to Akamai’s 2018 State of the Internet report, infrastructure layer attacks increased 16 percent, reflection-based attacks increased 4 percent, and application-layer attacks increased 38 percent over the prior year.

 3. Other data shows mixed declines and regionally-specific increases

-There was 13 percent less DDoS activity in 2018 versus 2017.
+There was almost twice as much DDoS activity in 2019 versus 2018.
 And in Europe, the average DDoS attack volume increased 192 percent in 2018 compared to 2017.
 Average attack volumes on the continent increased from 1.7 GB/s to 4.9 GB/s, and the proportion of multi-vector attacks in Europe rose from 34 percent to 59 percent in 2018.

 5. DDoS-for-hire sites shut down in 2018, which may have resulted in a decrease in DDoS activity that year